Gregorian Bivolaru: Across the organization

 In 2009, Finnish broadcasting company Yle aired a program on MISA and Bivolaru, interviewing ex-Natha members.
 Natha is described as being rooted in the MISA movement.
 The interviewees described controversial activities like vomiting for purification, the use of pornography, and sexual relations between teachers and pupils.
 A representative of Finnish Natha commented that sex is always a matter between the two persons.
 Seppo Isotalo, a human rights activist who tried to help MISA in confrontation with Romanian authorities, described MISA as having "all the characteristics of a cult: one truth, one leader, and it isolates the dissident."

 In 2011 MISA was involved in a scandal in Argentina described as "porno-yoga".
 In 2012 MISA was involved in a sexual slavery scandal in Italy, but 10 years later no prosecutions had been brought.
+The Italian court granted MISA/ATMAN the benefit of the doubt (whether there was valid consent was owing to doubt).
 The lengthy trial of MISA members on charges of "Trafficking in human beings and conspiracy to commit crimes", which took place in Romania, was concluded after 17 years.
 Nobody was found guilty.
 Equally, by 2021 there had been no official charges of pimping.
 MISA has been described as "a group reminiscent of the Mafia and pimping disguised as philosophy", and as organized crime.
 It is organized compartmentally, according to a general operating principle of organized crime.

 Some MISA ashrams close to Bivolaru, hidden from the main teaching schools, are said to function as brothels, while the journalist Bogdan Comaroni stated that children born in ashrams are sometimes sold to pedophiles.
 Comaroni stated that many local politicians, policemen and prosecutors from Romania were clients of MISA prostitutes.
 According to Comaroni, Bivolaru built a real estate financial empire based on pimping and money laundering.
 In 2014, Bivolaru earned four million euros from annual membership fees.
 In December 2023, MISA counted a hundred thousand adepts worldwide.
 Another source in 2024 said it had 40,000 adepts in 34 countries.